christinecha/web-sparkle/README.md

 # ✨ Web Sparkle ✨
+Cha's magic toolbox of web sparkles.

-A toolbox for adding some ✨ sparkle ✨ (read: finesse) to your website.
+Here's some lightweight modules to add some ✨ sparkle ✨ (read: finesse) to your websites.
+Use each of the packages below to improve important details like website performance, code style/quality, visual polish, and animations.

+Built with 💛 by Cha.
+Pull requests welcome!

 ---